wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).
-My research focuses on anomaly detection and optimization.
-I am generally interested in machine learning and its applications in computer vision.
+My research focuses on anomaly detection and optimization in machine learning.

 News
 ======